Babymetal: 2025–present: Metal Forth

-On April 1, 2025, the band announced its fifth album, titled Metal Forth, will be released on June 13.
-They also announced they signed with Capitol Records.
-The release of Metal Forth was later delayed to June 27, and then again to August 8.
-On May 30, 2025, Babymetal became the first Japanese artist to headline and sell out a show at the O2 Arena in London.
-Metal Forth was released on August 8, 2025.
-The album became the first release by an all-Japanese band to reach the top 10 of the Billboard 200.
+On April 1, the band announced their fifth studio album, Metal Forth, (Note: The album's name is a pun reflecting the band's view of it as their fourth studio album, as they regard The Other One as a concept album.) for release on June 13.
+They also revealed they had signed a global deal with Capitol Records.
+The album was delayed to June 27, then again to August 8.
+On May 30, the band became the first Japanese musicians to headline and sell out a show at The O2 Arena in London, which was recorded and released as the concert film Live at the O2 Arena on December 19.
+Metal Forth became the first release by an all-Japanese band to reach the top 10 of the Billboard 200, where it debuted at No. 9.